 In this Letter, we propose an adaptable and fast bang-bang-bang (BBB) protocol, which facilitates the coherent state transport and shortens the timescale, surpassing the timescale limited by the BB protocol.
 In contrast to the forward-moving-only potential protocol, we demonstrate that a {\it backward} movement of the potential—counterintuitive to the transport direction—is necessary to further reduce the transport time in harmonic potentials.
-By designing a combination of forward- and backward-moving trap potentials in the BBB protocol, we showcase that this protocol can reach the quantum speed limit as long as an instantaneous potential shift is sufficed under a harmonic trap potential.
+By designing a combination of forward- and backward-moving trap potentials in the BBB protocol, we showcase that this protocol can approach the idealized zero-time transport as long as an instantaneous potential shift is sufficed under a harmonic trap potential.
+Using realistic experimental parameters, our BBB protocol reduces the transport time by one third relative to the standard BB protocol while requiring only the initial and final potentials.
 For practical consideration when the spatial confinement of a trap is limited, we adopt a squeezed coherent state evolution \cite{Walls1983} projected on a deeper trap and manifest its advantage to further speed up the genuine state transport.
-Notably, the key for extra improvement on the timescale lies at a weaker trap frequency in the double-squeezed BBB (DSBBB) protocol to further reduce the timescale for final state preparation.
+While squeezed-BB (SBB) and single-frequency squeezed-BBB (SBBB) protocols naturally outpace the standard BB method by utilizing a higher trap frequency, SBBB yields the same transport time as SBB due to the intrinsic orientation constraints of the single-squeezed state.
+Notably, the key for extra improvement on the timescale lies at a weaker intermediate trap frequency in the double-squeezed BBB (DSBBB) protocol to relax this geometric constraint, enabling DSBBB to explicitly outperform SBBB.